Easy Frozen Watermelon Margaritas (With Fresh Watermelon)

 Prep work

-Cut the watermelon up into cubes that are approximately 1″ square.
+Cut the watermelon up into chunks that are approximately 1″ square.

 Spread the watermelon pieces out on a cookie sheet lined with parchment paper and cover with plastic wrap.